Pannell lab overview

 Breakdown of self-incompatibility in Linaria cavanillesii

 Self-incompatibility has been lost on numerous occasions in flowering plants.
-To contribute to our understanding of how and why this transition occurs, PhD student Marie Voillemot is using self-compatible and self-incompatible (SI) populations of the Spanish toadflax Linaria cavanillesii as a model.
+To contribute to our understanding of how and why this transition occurs, we are studying self-compatible and self-incompatible (SI) populations of the Spanish toadflax Linaria cavanillesii.
 Commonly, when SI breaks down, plants evolved smaller, less rewarding flowers.
 Interestingly, this ‘selfing syndrome’ does not appear to have evolved in L. cavanillesii.
 The project aims to determine what might have caused this loss of SI, to ascertain its effect on the mating system and pollination biology, and to characterize the population genetic consequences at the locus causing SI and other loci across the genome.

 Habitat of Linaria cavanillesii in southeastern Spain.
 Photo: J.R.
 Pannell

 Social evolution in plants

 It is becoming increasingly appreciated that not only animals but also plants may have a social life, and that social interactions among plants that differ in their relatedness with one another can bring about the evolution of both selfish and altruistic behavior.
 We are conducting experiments to test hypotheses about the evolution of social behavior in the context of individual and group signaling to pollinators, using the plant brassica Moricandia moricandioides as a model.

 Inflorescence of the plant Moricandia moricandioides, used as a model in experiments on the social evolution of plants.
 Photo: Rubén Torices.

 Former Group Members